 The College's admissions policy reflects an institutional philosophy of providing regional educational opportunities for all citizens.
 Anyone interested in educational advancement may gain admission to the College.
-College admission does not insure admission to a particular course or program of study.
+College admission does not ensure admission to a particular course or program of study.
 In some instances, students may be required to enroll in basic skills courses before enrolling in certain courses of study.
 Students seeking admission for the first time should use the following procedure:

-1. Complete an application form, which may be obtained in the Enrollment Management Office.
-If the request is by mail, the address is:
+1. Complete the Application for Admission online at www.uaht.edu.
+If submitting the application for admission by mail, the address is: